Doppler boosting the stochastic gravitational wave background: Prospects of detection

 \section{Prospects of detection}

-In the previous sections we studied physically relevant implications of Doppler boosting a SGWB: the generation of kinematic anisotropies in the moving frame ${\cal S}$ starting from the monopole in the rest frame ${\cal S'}$; the modulation and aberration of anisotropies in frame ${\cal S}$ starting from anisotropies in frame ${\cal S'}$.
-All these effects depend on the slope of the spectrum: hence a measurement of kinematic anisotropies can provide a complementary way to probe the frequency-dependence of the SGWB spectrum.
+{In the previous sections we identified two physically relevant implications of Doppler boosting a SGWB.
+First, the generation of kinematic anisotropies in the moving frame ${\cal S}$ of a detector starting from the monopole in the rest frame ${\cal S'}$ of the emitter.
+Second, the modulation and aberration of anisotropies in frame ${\cal S}$ starting from anisotropies in frame ${\cal S'}$.
+All these effects depend on both the absolute value of the velocity $\beta$ and on the frequency slope of the emitted GW spectrum.
+In particular, non-stochastic anisotropies are a modulation of the monopole, while stochastic anisotropies are a modulation (and aberration) of intrinsic anisotropies.
+The latter are typically suppressed with respect to the intrinsic anisotropies, unless the spectral index of the SGWB profile is very large, hence $\beta n_{\Omega}\sim 1$.
+In this section we forecast prospects of detecting kinematic effects using both the information contained in the stochastic and non-stochastic anisotropies~\footnote{However, in most cases -- like the vanilla example we will use for illustration -- the stochastic part of the spectrum is not measurable, and one should focus on the non-stochastic part of the SGWB.}.}